altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 In these examples, the maximum durations you will find mentioned below are left out,
 - in which case they use the default value from configuration item akka.test.single-expect-default
-- which itself defaults to 3 seconds (or they obey the innermost enclosing Within as detailed below)
+- which itself defaults to 3 seconds (or they obey the innermost enclosing Within as detailed below).
 - The full signatures are:

 #### `expectMsg[T](d: Duration, msg: T): T`